ShaneD20/BingoRandomizer/README.md

 * Group O: Castle Watering Hole, Recluses' River Downstream, Cerulean Coast.

-TLDR Draconic Tree Sentinel gets each player into capital (do not need two remembrances) and mountaintops, Romina gets each player to Consort Radahn, and Academy gets each player into Volcano Manor.
+TLDR Draconic Tree Sentinel gets each player into capital (do not need two remembrances) and mountaintops, Romina gets each player to Consort Radahn, Academy gets each player into Volcano Manor, killing Leonine Misbegotten Gives Gelmir Access (by grace), and the grace before Rykard gives Mountaintops access.

 # Acknowledgements
 * Big thank you to Nordgaren for being the original developer for the randomizer and helping with bug-fixing class messages post-DLC.